twilio-professional-services/twilio-pay-ai-agent/README.md

 - `cancelPaymentSession`: Cancels the payment session (see src/services/llm/tools/cancelPaymentSession.ts)
 - `humanAgentHandoff`: Transfers the call to a human agent (see src/services/llm/tools/humanAgentHandoff.ts)
 - `switchLanguage`: Switches the language for the session (see src/services/llm/tools/switchLanguage.ts)

+### Session State

+The application maintains session state during the payment process.
+Key aspects tracked include:

+- **Credit Card Details**: Card number, expiration date, and security code.
+- **Capture Progress**: Flags indicating completion of card details capture and payment processing.
+- **Payment Status**: Tracks the status, errors, and confirmation details of the payment.
+- **Session Metadata**: Includes call identifiers, payment connector, charge amount, and currency.

+The session state is managed in-memory and resets upon completion or cancellation of the payment process.
+For scalability, persistent storage can be implemented.

 ### ConversationRelay Architectural Diagram